Gravitational binding energy

 where G is the gravitational constant, M is the mass of the sphere, and R is its radius.

 Assuming that the Earth is a sphere of uniform density (which it is not, but is close enough to get an order-of-magnitude estimate) with M = 5.97×10^24 kg and r = 6.37×10^6 m, then U = 2.24×10^32 J. This is roughly equal to one week of the Sun's total energy output.
 It is 37.5 MJ/kg, 60% of the absolute value of the potential energy per kilogram at the surface.

 The actual depth-dependence of density, inferred from seismic travel times (see Adams–Williamson equation), is given in the Preliminary Reference Earth Model (PREM).
 Using this, the real gravitational binding energy of Earth can be calculated numerically as U = 2.49×10^32 J.

 According to the virial theorem, the gravitational binding energy of a star is about two times its internal thermal energy in order for hydrostatic equilibrium to be maintained.
 As the gas in a star becomes more relativistic, the gravitational binding energy required for hydrostatic equilibrium approaches zero and the star becomes unstable (highly sensitive to perturbations), which may lead to a supernova in the case of a high-mass star due to strong radiation pressure or to a black hole in the case of a neutron star.

-Derivation for a uniform sphere
+Derivation within Newtonian gravity for a uniform sphere

 The gravitational binding energy of a sphere with radius $R$ is found by imagining that it is pulled apart by successively moving spherical shells to infinity, the outermost first, and finding the total energy needed for that.

 Assuming a constant density $\rho$, the masses of a shell and the sphere inside it are: